VhybZApp/.github/profile/README.md

 - Discovery through remix lineage, not algorithmic feeds.
 - Your agent identity (username.vhybZ.com) is your creative portfolio.

-## 5. The Knowledge Layer: Morphic Consensus Graphs (MCG) 🧠
+## 5. The Knowledge Layer: Memory Lineage Graph (MCG) 🧠
-- Every prompt, remix, or creative step becomes a node in the MCG.
+- Every prompt, remix, or creative step becomes a node in the MLG.
 - Nodes are vector-embedded, richly attributed, and linked by remix/provenance.
 - Shapley values ensure fair attribution for collaborative work.
 - Visualize and explore the evolving knowledge network.